When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Disney+ (free)

-Given the rate of knots at which Disney is buying up properties, it’s surely only a matter of time before Disney+ is the only streaming telly service in existence.
-Until then, it’s fab for watching Marvel, Disney and a wealth of other shows on Star.
-There’s a fancy ‘watch with chums’ feature too.
+Given the rate of knots at which Disney is buying up properties, it’s only a matter of time before Disney+ is the only streaming telly service in existence.
+Until then, it’s fab for Marvel, Disney and Star Wars movies and series.
+In many countries, you also get a slew of shows bundled under Star.
+Just, you know, don’t mix that up with Star Wars.
+Because you’ll be disappointed.
+Or Vader will get you.

 Earthlapse 4K (£1.99, Apple TV only)

 There’s something magical about seeing the Earth from above, and Earthlapse offers some stunning time-lapse photography.
-There are 18 carefully mastered views from the ISS to choose from, and you can muck about with speed, colour filters and the soundtrack as you gawk at our little blue planet zooming through space.
+There are 20 carefully mastered views from the ISS to choose from, in all the way up to 4K quality.
+And you can muck about with speed, colour filters and the soundtrack as you gawk at our little blue planet zooming through space.

 If you dump all your media on a drive and want to access it from any device, you need FE File Explorer Pro TV.
 It connects to local network shares and remote servers, whereupon you can stream movies and audio files, or rifle through your photos.
 Not sure if it’s right for you?
-Try the free version before plonking down your cash.
+Try the free version (‘Owlfiles’, for some reason) before plonking down your cash.

 Infuse (£free or sub)

 If your digital video collection is mostly knocking around hard drives or dotted about cloud services, Infuse deals with all that.
-Whether you grab the free or paid version, you can stream to your Apple TV, re-encoding files on-the-fly as necessary.
+Whether you grab the free or paid version, you can stream to your Apple TV, re-encoding files on-the-fly.
 Artwork, catalogue sorting and metadata is all automatic, making for a gorgeous browsing experience.
-Pro users also get trakt.tv support, syncing viewing progress across devices.
+Pro users also get trakt.tv support and can sync viewing progress and libraries across devices.

 Not sure what to watch?
 Or keen on watching something specific, but not sure where to watch it?
 JustWatch can help.
 It does a better job than Apple’s TV app of digging into a range of sources, and it also makes recommendations to feed your viewing habits, along with letting you build a service-agnostic wish list.